 “The LORD established the kingdom under his control; and all Judah brought gifts to Jehoshaphat so that he had great wealth and honor.”

 Jehoshaphat was faithful to God.
 And just like Solomon, God honored faithfulness with great wealth.
 In 2 Chron 18 is another example of Jehoshaphat’s wisdom and faithfulness, and God’s amazing grace.
 Jehoshaphat went to visit King Ahab, and Ahab wanted Jehoshaphat to join him in attacking Ramoth Gilead.
-I could research everything about Ramoth Gilead, and really impress you, but it would be a waste of time.
-What really matters are the actions of God, Ahab, and Jehoshaphat.
+I could research everything about Ramoth Gilead, and impress you, but it would be a waste of time.
+The actions of God, Ahab, and Jehoshaphat are what matter.

 First, Ask The Lord